elenaamoyano/TFG_Elena-Moyano/README.md

 ```
 Access the web interface at: http://127.0.0.1:8001/docs#

 Import all solutions for each collection

-Frist Review load_all_collections.py paths

 ```bash
 cd ..
 python load_all_collections.py
 ```

+You can review this in the GET/collections section of the interface.
+Click 'Try it out' and 'Execute'.

 ### 8. Start Streamlit UI